File: how do brands advertise today?

 piaget advertising diagram

-This is the impression that we find in the text “Perfection in life”: the notion of excellence embodied by the dream is brought back within the reach of the receiver and therefore of the future (potential) customer.
-The “in” is important: it makes reality the container of this part of dream.
+This is the impression that we find in the text "Perfection in Life": the notion of excellence embodied by the dream is brought within the reach of the receiver and therefore of the future (potential) client.
+The "in" is important: it makes reality the container of this part of the dream.

-The comparison with the necklace
+Comparison with the necklace

-Hermès tale advertising
+Hermès story advertising

 The entire campaign was built around this theme: the shot above is even more eloquent, still with a dark and foggy sky, a very ambiguous moon and the mythical balcony scene.